How It WorksCairn

 Next steps

-1. Start an evaluation → — Choose an outcome and select Webhook delivery
+1. Book discovery → — Choose an outcome and ask for Webhook delivery

 2. Inspect your first transition — Watch it arrive at your webhook endpoint